tage64/chess-cli/doc/manual.md

 #### Save

-The "save" command saves the current game.
-If the current game is not loaded from a file and the game hasn't been saved before, a file name must be provided with the `-f` flag.
+The `save` command saves the current game.
+If the current game is not loaded from a file and the game hasn't been saved before, a "Save As" dialog will be opened.
+This dialog can also be shown by providing the `--dialog` flag.

+If you want to provide a file directly on the command line, just pass it as an argument.
 The `-c` flag can alternatively be used to copy the game to the clipboard:
 ```
-start: save -f foo.pgn
+start: save foo.pgn
 start: save -c
+start save --dialog
 ```

 If you want to copy the current FEN to the clipboard you may use the `fen` command: